 All things in the multiverse “consist” or “hold together” by the “thought” of God’s Infinite Mind.

-And He is before all things, and in Him all things hold together.-(Col. 1:17 NAS)
+And He is before all things, and in Him all things hold together (4921 συνίστημι sunistemi).-(Col. 1:17 NAS)

 [God]… is not far from each one of us; “for in Him we live and move and have our being, as also some of your own poets have said, `For we are also His offspring.’
 (Acts 17:26-28 NKJ)

-God is “the Place” where all things exist, “the heaven and heaven of heavens” are contained in Him:
+The Multiverse exists in God, He is “the Place where all things exist” for “the heaven and heaven of heavens” are contained in Him:

 But will God indeed dwell on the earth? behold, the heaven and heaven of heavens cannot contain thee; how much less this house that I have builded?
 (1 Ki.
 8:27 KJV)

 A common term for the Deity in Rabbinic literature is ‘the Place,’ which originates in the doctrine: ‘The Holy One, blessed be He, is the place of His Universe, but His Universe is not His place’ (Gen. R. LXVIII.
 9).
 He encompasses space but space does not encompass Him.”-Abraham Cohen, Everyman’s Talmud, (SCHOCKEN BOOKS, NEW YORK 1995 reprint of 1949 edition) p.
 8.